AlexanderKirillov/System-Tweaker-FREE/README.md

     Copyright (C) 2016 Alexander Kirillov <NowenUI@bk.ru>

-    Custom OnePhone PRO is open source project, but as program paid (Google Play), you can't use parts of app in your projects (free or paid) without my permission.
+    System Tweaker FREE is open source project, you can use this sources as you want